LuisOgando/capitole-test/README.md

 This is a test  Java / Gradle / Spring Boot (version 3) application.

-The service is just a simple price query REST service.
+The project is a simple price query REST Service.
 It uses an in-memory database (H2) to store the data.

-Notes: All basic security is disabled
+Notes: All basic security is disabled.

 The test requirements are in the file `requerimiento_java_test.txt`